 But St.Christopher is also widely popular amongst athletes, mariners, and ferrymen, as well as being the patron Saint of many cities.

 For this reason, an amulet or talisman depicting St Christopher is a popular jewellery present gifted to a traveller friend or loved-one who is setting off on a journey.
 It is thought that St. Christopher will protect people on their trip.

-SEARCH our main shop to buy St Christopher pendants . .
+SEARCH our CENTRAL (Group) SHOP to buy St Christopher pendants . .

 . . jewellery with meaning for a friend going on a journey